syncfusion-content/blazor-docs/blazor/pdfviewer/form-filling.md

     public string DocumentPath { get; set; } = "wwwroot/data/FormDesigner.pdf";
     Stream stream;

-    // Event triggers while clicking the Export FDF button. public async void ExportAsStream()
+    // Event triggers on Export FDF button click. public async void ExportAsStream()
     {
-        // Export the form fields data as stream. stream = await Viewer.ExportFormFieldsAsync(FormFieldDataFormat.Fdf);
+        // Export the form fields data to an FDF format stream. stream = await Viewer.ExportFormFieldsAsync(FormFieldDataFormat.Fdf);
     }

-    // Event triggers while clicking the Import FDF button. public async void ImportFromStream()
+    // Event triggers on Import FDF button click. public async void ImportFromStream()
     {
-        // Import the form fields data from the stream into the current PDF document. await Viewer.ImportFormFieldsAsync(stream, FormFieldDataFormat.Fdf);
+        // Import the form fields data from the FDF format stream into the current PDF document. await Viewer.ImportFormFieldsAsync(stream, FormFieldDataFormat.Fdf);
     }
 }

 ```

-###  Export and Import as XFDF
+###  Export and import as XFDF

 The following code shows how to export the form fields as XFDF data stream and import that data from the stream into the current PDF document via button click.